rust-stuco/lectures/week14/concurrency.md

 * The closure that we pass to `thread::spawn` needs a `'static` bound
 * The closure cannot contain references to data owned elsewhere
-* Tasks require the exact same `T: 'static` bound for the same reason
+* Tokio tasks require the exact same `T: 'static` bound for the same reason

 ---